toolness/rust-nycdb-csv-fun/README.md

   by revision number, recording the byte offset each revision starts at, and how many rows it consists of.

-* `log.cache.dat` is a serialization of the hash map.
-It can actually be deleted: if it's not found, the entire log will be replayed to rebuild it.
+* `log.pkmap.dat` is a serialization of the hash map.

 ## Performance